ricovilela/wakatime-save-history/README.md

 ### Running locally

 1. `yarn dev` to start the hot-reloading development server
 1. `open http://localhost:3000` to open the site in your favorite browser

+### Running production

+1. `yarn build` to run the build engine files
+1. `yarn start` to start the server
+1. `open http://localhost:3000` to open the site in your favorite browser

 ## Contributing